 Transfer FAQ

-Q: How many credits can transfer?
+Q: How many credits can I transfer?

 Students who have earned academic credit at other accredited four-year institutions of higher education may transfer credit up to a maximum of 90 semester hours.
 The number of credits that are transferred is determined when you are accepted to AIC.
 Each individual department stipulates which courses must be taken to fulfill the major or minor.